Halal Certification for GCC countries

 Applicant's Responsibility

-– to ensure the stability of the functioning of the Halal system;
+- ensure the stability of the functioning of the Halal system;

-— to ensure that the certification requirements are met, including the introduction of appropriate changes, when notified by the Halal certification body;
+- ensure compliance with certification requirements, including making appropriate changes, when notified by the Halal certification body;

 - carry out marking with the Halal sign;